Job Title: Program Director

 Applications Reviewed on a Rolling Basis Until Position is Filled

-Democracy for the Arab World Now ("DAWN") is seeking a highly qualified applicant for the position of Program Director who will lead the organization's programs to investigate, analyze, and advocate against abuses in Egypt, Saudi Arabia, the United Arab Emirates and additional countries in the future.
-The director manages a team of researchers and reports to the Executive Director of DAWN.
-The position will be preferably based in Washington DC, but other locations will be considered, and the work is currently remote.
+Democracy for the Arab World Now ("DAWN") is seeking a highly qualified applicant for the position of Program Director who will lead the organization's programs to investigate, analyze, and advocate against abuses and abusers in Egypt, Saudi Arabia, the United Arab Emirates, Israel-Palestine, Yemen, Jordan and additional countries in the future, and to evaluate and develop recommendations for U.S. policy in the Middle East and North Africa.
+The director manages a team of researchers and research assistants and reports to the Executive Director of DAWN.
+The position will be preferably based in Washington DC or New York, but other locations will be considered, and the work is currently remote.

-- Supervise team of researchers investigating, monitoring, and documenting human rights and international humanitarian law abuses by collecting and analyzing information from a wide variety of sources including governments, companies, local media, NGOs, victims, witnesses, journalists, diplomats, security forces, and others in the field;
+- Supervise team of researchers and research assistants investigating, monitoring, and documenting human rights and international humanitarian law abuses by collecting and analyzing information from a wide variety of sources including governments, companies, local media, NGOs, victims, witnesses, journalists, diplomats, security forces, and others in the field;

 - Edit, write and publicize accurate, unbiased, comprehensive, and timely materials (including images, audio, video, data analysis, and/or online tools) that include policy recommendations intended to contribute to ending abuses;

-- Provide guidance to researchers analyzing rights abuses under a lens of international human rights law as well as other branches of international and country-specific laws.
+- Provide guidance to researchers analyzing rights abuses through the lens of international human rights law as well as other areas of international and country-specific laws;

 - Write op-eds, press releases, briefing memos, submissions to international bodies, statements, testimony, and other materials in order to disseminate our research findings and policy recommendations;